avishai111/avishai111/README.md

 ● VHDL and FPGA (VIVADO software, ISE, ZEDBOARD, experience from Academic courses and projects)

-● C - Extensive experience in Academic courses.
+● C and C++ - Extensive experience in Academic courses.

 ● Golang language - experience from projects on Linux systems.